paketo-buildpacks/rfcs/text/0000-create-java-specific-builder.md

 ## Summary

 Currently, Paketo provides the Full, Base and Tiny builders, which include different sets of buildpacks.
 While they are a simple way of packaging all the necessary components for a Paketo build, they often include more than a user actually needs.
 This proposal is to create a builder that contains only the buildpacks needed by the composite Java buildpack.
 Buildpacks for other language families would not be included.
 While this RFC only proposes a Java-specific builder, other language families should consider if a specific builder would be appropriate.
-For all language families, the primary advantage to a language specific builder is the significant reduction in pulling
+For all language families, the primary advantage to a language specific builder is the significant reduction in the size of the builder and increasing the speed to build.

 ## Motivation

 The current builders have nearly reached the maximum layer limit for container images making it challenging to add new buildpacks.
 The ultimate goal is to include additional JVM providers in the Java composite buildpack as proposed in [#267 Add additional JVMs to the Java buildpack](https://github.com/paketo-buildpacks/rfcs/pull/267).

 Additionally, the most recently released version of the Full Builder (v0.2.278) contains 103 layers.
-When a user builds using the Full Builder builds their app, all 103 layers must be pulled down locally.
+When a user builds with the Full Builder building their app, all 103 layers must be pulled down locally.
 The size of the builder and time to pull it down is considerable.
 Using a Java-specific builder we can greatly reduce the resources (size and speed) needed to run `pack build` and improve the user experience.
 As a result, we encourage adoption of the Paketo buildpacks.

 Finally, there are a set of APM buildpacks that are not natively available to the Java buildpack.
 A Java-specific builder can include the APM buildpacks to make it easier for users to utilize these tools and facilitate adoption.